 In the case where a supervisor must resign or a vacancy may occur, the board can nominate a citizen to fill that term.
-The citizen must complete a nominating petition and be approved by the State Soil and Water Commission.
+The citizen must complete a nominating petition and be approved by the Soil and Water Conservation Commission (SWCC).
 When that term expires, that individual must file a petition to be elected.

-Steps to fill a vacancy
+Steps to fill a vacancy:

-1. Supervisor resigns in writing, if possible, with an explanation of why they can no longer serve.

-2. District board looks for new supervisor and approaches people to apply.
+- 1. Supervisor resigns in writing with an explanation of why they can no longer serve.
+For other vacancies, the conservation district provides proof of why the vacancy has occurred (for example, an obituary for a supervisor who passed away). - 2.
+District board looks for new supervisor and approaches people to apply.
+The petition for filling vacancies is on DOC's website.
+The petition available in the county clerk's office cannot be used for this purpose.
 While the district is not legally required to advertise the open position, they should not be secretive about the process.
 For instance, they can put it on their Facebook page or put a notice in the newspaper.
-They should consider the makeup of their district and make sure they are looking for someone who will represent the district well.

-3. District reviews all petitions received and votes to recommend one person to the SWCC.

-4. District sends resignation, all petitions received, and a letter telling the commission which person they recommend to conservation@ky.gov (subject: supervisor vacancy).

-5. SWCC appoints a person to the board.

-6. Person fills out Oath of Office card and becomes a supervisor.
+They should consider the makeup of their district and make sure they are looking for someone who will represent the district well. - 3.
+District reviews all petitions received and votes to recommend one person to the SWCC. - 4.
+District sends resignation, all petitions received, and a letter telling the commission which person they recommend to conservation@ky.gov (subject: supervisor vacancy). - 5.
+SWCC appoints a person to the board. - 6.
+Person fills out Oath of Office card and becomes a supervisor.

-POINTS TO REMEMBER
+POINTS TO REMEMBER:

-Supervisors must reside in the county.

-► Supervisors can campaign like any other elected official.

-► No district funds can be used to campaign or for the filing fee.
-Petitions will be disqualified if at least 25 signatures are not from registered voters in that county.

-► Supervisors cannot hold any other elected office but can remain the board while running for an elected position.

-► Names are publicly "drawn" to determine the order of appearance on the ballot.

-Supervisors are not required by law to attend a mandatory number of meetings per year but some districts have set a limit to which they can request that a supervisor resign.

-Supervisors must take an "Oath of Office" and be officially sworn in after being elected.

-► It is extremely important to have a good mix of supervisors; men, women, young and old, from different areas of the county however there are no specifications.
+- Supervisors must reside in the county. - Supervisors can campaign like any other elected official. - No district funds can be used to campaign or for the filing fee. - Petitions will be disqualified if at least 25 signatures are not from registered voters in that county. - Supervisors cannot hold any other elected office but can remain the board while running for an elected position. - Names are publicly "drawn" to determine the order of appearance on the ballot. - Supervisors are not required by law to attend a mandatory number of meetings per year, but some districts have set a limit to which they can request that a supervisor resign. - Supervisors must take an "Oath of Office" before taking office. - It is extremely important to have a good mix of supervisors; men, women, young and old, from different areas of the county, however, there are no specifications.
 The ideal supervisor is someone who cares about conserving our natural resources and can devote the time needed for monthly meetings and district functions.